-Burger Law is a personal injury law firm that specializes in a complete range of personal injuries including workers’ compensation cases.
-If you have been injured at work, Gary Burger and associates will ensure you are treated fairly by your employer under the Missouri workers’ compensation law.
-There are many types of injuries sustained at work, but a common problem of all workplace injuries is the difficulty to fully treat and recover while performing the same duties.
-Many times after an injury is treated, the employee returns to the same job responsibilities and is at even greater risk of re-injuring themselves as they repeat the actions that caused harm originally.
-Burger Law can help you prevent this pattern of re-injury and our workers’ compensation attorneys will fight to get your claim fairly decided from the beginning.
+There are many types of injuries sustained at work, but a common denominator of all workplace injuries is the difficulty to fully treat and recover while performing the same duties.
+Often, after an injury is treated, the employee returns to the same job responsibilities and is at even greater risk of re-injuring themselves as they repeat the actions that caused harm originally.
+We often work to avoid this pattern of re-injury and will fight to get your claim fairly decided from the beginning.
 Below are a few of the more common workplace injuries and the manner in which those injuries are compensated.

 Back and Neck Injuries

-When a person faces trauma to their spine the injuries they experience can be life-changing.
-Back and neck injuries are some of the more common issues Burger Law handles with workers’ compensation claims.
+Trauma to your spine is life changing.
+Back and neck injuries are some of the more common issues we handle with workers’ comp claims.
 Your neck (also referred to as your cervical spine) and back are susceptible to injury from heavy lifting, slips and falls, repetitive movement, car accidents or other occupational hazards.
 Occasionally, severe spinal injury also results in paralysis or death—we have successfully handled these cases, as well as less acute neck and back injury claims.
 Your mid back is called your thoracic spine and your lower back is your lumbar spine.
 These are often permanent injuries leading to lifelong symptoms and disability.
 The vertebrae themselves can fracture or collapse.
 The disks between the vertebrae can herniate or bulge and can impinge on the spine.
 This causes pain in the area of the spine, as well as the parts of the body innervated by that area of the spine.

-Traumatic Brain Injuries (TBI), Head Injuries, and Psychiatric Disabilities
+Traumatic Brain Injury (TBI), Head Injury, and Psychiatric Disability

-Traumatic Brain injuries and head injuries can be devastating, and are, unfortunately, one of the most underpaid claims in the Missouri workers’ compensation system.
-Here at Burger Law, our workers compensation lawyers understand that these types of injuries are especially debilitating because they impact our thoughts, emotions and ability to function.
-Oftentimes, employees experiencing these types of injuries also have accompanying or delayed after-effects that can include depression, headaches, and other psychiatric issues.
-Gary Burger and his associates are aware that the impact of these injuries is often far greater than merely physical pain and we seek expert medical opinions to help prove the extent of these injuries in order to help injury victims receive the benefits they deserve in their TBI injury claims, head injury claims, and psychiatric disability claims.
+TBI and head injuries can be devastating and are sadly one of the most underpaid claims in the Missouri workers’ comp system.
+We know that these types of injuries are especially debilitating because they impact our thoughts, emotions, and ability to function.
+Often times, employees experiencing these types of injuries also have accompanying or delayed after-effects that can include depression, headaches, or other psychiatric issues.

 Eye and Ear Injuries